mehdiborji/methylation/README.md

 This is an array job `SLURM_ARRAY_TASK_ID` is embedded as an input argument to `save_quad_batch.py`.
 Each  which subsequently splits the parts into batches of 12 and processess them in pools of two using 2 cores. `TASK_ID` will determine which 12-part batch of parts the task will process. `TASK_ID` 1 will process parts `000` to `011`, `TASK_ID` 4 will process parts `036` to `047` and so on.
+Each bam of roughly 8m paired-end reads with fragment average of 100nt will need 18GB RAM to produce jsons

 ```
 sbatch ~/methylation/scripts/SLURM_save_quad_batch.sh \